General Information

 Doctrinal Reasons for PTS

-The doctoral reason for PTS can be summed up in The Three Phrases; New Covenant Theology (NCT); the Doctrines of Grace; and Baptist Ecclesiology.
+The doctrinal reasons for PTS can be summed up in The Three Phrases; New Covenant Theology (NCT); the Doctrines of Grace; and Baptist Ecclesiology.
 The latter two areas are taught in other Christian institutions of higher learning.
 But the first areas of emphasis, NCT, is not widely and openly taught in the American evangelical educational system.
 Not to be detached from holiness of life, the focus of NCT, is upon Christ as revealed in the whole counsel of God inscripturated in the 66 books of the Holy Bible.
 Instruction is grounded upon the exegetical, biblical-theological and systematic teaching of principles of biblical interpretation (hermeneutic).
 The hermeneutic is based upon the way that the Lord Jesus and the writers of the New Covenant Scriptures understood and explained the fulfillment of the final revelation of God's eternal redemptive purpose.
 In brief, this is what is meant by the term New Covenant Theology.

 See the News and Events Section for further description of NCT,